dat1010/manulife-lemonade-stand/README.md

 3. After docker-compose

-You can then visit `http://localhost:3000/` for the frontend and `http://localhost:5001/swagger/index.html` for the backend swagger docks
+You can then visit `http://localhost:3000/` for the frontend and `http://localhost:5001/swagger/index.html` for the backend swagger docs.

 ## Bonus Sequence Diagram